Guest post by Karen Friesecke of DoggieStylish.

 Stay tuned for further reports … Doggie Stylish is on the road!

 Karen Friesecke is a dog lover and guardian to a Vizsla named Jersey.
-You can find Karen at Doggie Stylish, which features DIY pet projects, pet news, and pet product reviews.

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.